Dr Nick Kirsop-Taylor

 I am open to approaches from potential PhD students on subjects related to my research agenda.
 In particular, doctoral research situated within public policy and administration theory in addressing environmental and climate challenges/questions.

 I am currently co-supervising Ibrahim Bornoma based within the University of Exeter Politics department and the Environment and Sustainability Institute.

 External impact and engagement

-Prior to becoming an academic I spent ten years working across a broad spectrum of public and voluntary environmental organisations.
-These professional experiences have contributed towards an academic identity that is intensely problem-orienteted, with a keen focus on working partnerships with external partners to deliver tangible impacts.
+Prior to becoming an academic I worked in the Department for Environment, Food and Rural Affairs in the British Government (2004-2010) and then in multiple policy-facing environmental voluntary roles in the third sector (2011-2014).
+These professional experiences have contributed towards an academic identity that is intensely problem-orientated, with a keen focus on working partnerships with external partners to deliver research with rigour, impact and value.